dguff/G4SOLAr/README.md

-# G4SOLAr
+# ENUDet

-**G4SOLAr** implements a Geant4-based Monte Carlo simulation of a LAr TPC optimized for low-energy events searches.
+**ENUDet** implements a Geant4-based Monte Carlo simulation of a generic LAr TPC for studying beam events in the context of the ENUBET experiment.

 ## Disclaimer
 This code has never been properly tested, but there are some reasonable